 Nice, but if the tables turn, what do you do when the time has come to plan your wedding and you need to discuss it with your families?
 Say your mom wants the reception at their country club, while your future father in-law wants it to be held in that fancy restaurant he owns?
 Maybe you and your fiancé want it to be at the romantic beach resort where the two of you first met.
 The discussion will likely begin to get a little out of hand.
 How do you end the conversation or have the last say without being rude?

 TIPS on How to Have Grace Under Pressure:

-- 3Know where your loyalty lies.That is supposed to be with each other.
+- 3That is supposed to be with each other.
 Don't try to appease your family at the expense of your loved ones.
-It's your duty to protect each other - never reveal a confidence, expose insecurities, or plan something that you know is in direct conflict with those of your fiancé.Advertisement
+It's your duty to protect each other - never reveal a confidence, expose insecurities, or plan something that you know is in direct conflict with those of your fiancé.Know where your loyalty lies.Advertisement

 Knowing how to exit a conversation without being rude can be a bit of a challenge, but it can be doubly hard when it involves your own kin.
 At a time when common courtesy is no longer that common, you need to learn to deal with situations with tact and grace, keeping solid composure amid the discomfort of dealing with difficult, inconsiderate, and sometimes downright rude individuals.
 Blow off steam somewhere else, avoid making a scene, and manage a graceful exit as often as you can.
 Otherwise, you're no different from these people you despise.

 How can I exit a text conversation without being rude?

 How can I get out of a text conversation without it seeming awkward or abrupt..
 I have tried: I say good-bye but it seems abrupt or rude..
 I think it was caused by: I am very busy and do not have time to prolong the exit out of the text conversation.